Mental Health Diet

 Fewer cases of depression in Mediterranean countries may be partly due to the long sunny days and the more relaxed lifestyle by the sea, but we can not ignore the impact of Mediterranean diet- high in fish, nuts, fruits, vegetables and olive oil on people's moods, according to studies conducted in Spain and London recently.

 While depression surely is not caused by only one factor, you need to take the right step in the right direction and in some cases deficiencies of certain vitamins, minerals, amino and fatty acids do seem to directly relate to our emotional wellbeing.
-If you make healthy food choices in a balanced mental health diet that includes a variety of foods as natural and unprocessed as possible, you will get the mood-boosting proteins, fatty acids and micro-nutrients.

-A Good Mental Health Diet:
+A Good Mental Health Diet

-There is a link between a high GI diet and depression: The brain generally needs a good steady supply of energy, it can malfunction quite spectacularly if it's underfuelled.
 Try to choose foods with a low GI: oats and bran cereals, beans, pulses and lentils as well as fruit such as apples and oranges.
 High GI foods, such as refined white bread, potatoes and sugary treats are best avoided if you want to keep your energy levels – and mental state – on an even keel.

 • Eat plenty of fish that are rich in fatty acids.
 Omega 3 not only helps your heart or makes you smarter but can also improve your mood.
+Many scientists in different studies have found a strong connection between fish oil and depression.

 • Drink lots of water.
 Not drinking enough may cause a chemical imbalance.
 You should drink at least one-and-a-half litres of water a day.